 The public Titikaveka Beach is across the road from Fruits of Rarotonga offering easy walk-in access and nearby coral reefs.
 Over the coral, the colourful tropical fish are everywhere.
 Whether it’s your first time snorkelling, or you have been doing it forever, Titikaveka beach will impress you.
 Parking is easy, or take the bus.

 This was the first time we tried our new Olympus Tough TG-5 in the ocean, and as you can see it was a success.
-Compact with an underwater preset, even Jeff wanted to take a few shots.
+The ease of use, the richness of colours captured, and the RAW image output option let us create photographs that one would expect only from a huge and clunky underwater camera.
+However, the TG-5 is compact with an underwater preset so even Jeff comfortably took a few shots.

 • Muri Lagoon

 A safe, protected (by four offshore islets) swimming area with easy entry from white sandy beaches.
 Muri Beach Rarotonga (including Muri Lagoon) is another great spot for snorkelling.
 Unfortunately, the wind was strong and coming from the wrong direction the week we visited, so we never had a chance to snorkel here.